A game and swing built on rhythm and tempo.

 A formidable trio.
 The three greats stood over a period that gave most opponents little hope of success.

 Peter Oosterhuis started the game a little after his 12th birthday.
 He was given free membership as a junior from the Dulwich and Sydenham golf club, although his first great interest was in picking the blackberries surrounding the perimeters of the course.
 It took the young man a while to fall in love with the game, being a natural athlete and able to perform well in all sports he tried.
 When the bug did bite He practiced for hours each day hitting balls from a ball bag, collecting, and then repeating the process.
 It took only two years, from his early beginnings, to break par.
-He later mentioned that his progression was helped by the luck that his local club had a number of good players he could compete with.
+He later mentioned that his progression was helped by the luck that his local club had several good players he could compete with.
 The progressing amateur career of Oosterhuis (or Oosty as he was affectionally called) was short and successful.
 In 1966, at the age of 17, he won the Berkshire trophy after beating veteran Michael Bonnallack and then went on to win the British youth championship, finishing four strokes better than second place.

-Michael Bonallack and David Saddler look on as 18-year-old Oosty drives against the wind in the 1967 Walker cup at Royal St. Georges.
+Michael Bonallack and David Saddler look on as 18-year-old Oosty drives against the wind in the 1967 Walker Cup at Royal St. Georges.

 As a result, Oosterhuis was picked to represent Gt.
-Britain and Ireland in the Walker cup of 1967.
+Britain and Ireland in the Walker Cup of 1967.
 He managed to take one and a half points in the foursomes but suffered a 6 and 4 thrashing against Robert Dickson (who later achieved modest success on the PGA Tour ), and lost his final game in a closely fought match on the final day.

 After starting his career as an insurance broker Oosterhuis decided in 1968, at the age of 20 years old, to take the path of professional golf.
 The decision finally fell after his success in the Walker Cup.